Photo Caption & Contact Email

 At the time of the 1921 Canadian census, Walter Sr., Edna and their three children had returned to Louisbourg, where Walter Sr. was employed as an “engineer on [a] steamer.”
 Three more children joined the household over the following decade—Frances Eugenia, born in Louisbourg on October 22, 1921; Edna Aurora, born around 1926; and Murray Sedley, born around 1930.

 Some time after 1931, the Barss family relocated to Sydney River.
-Walter Jr. graduated from Sydney Academy in June 1935 and went on to study Marne Engineering at Mount Allison University, Sackville, NB, for two years.
+Walter Jr. graduated from Sydney Academy in June 1935 and went on to study Marine Engineering at Mount Allison University, Sackville, NB, for two years.
 He then went to work in the merchant marine with his father.

 At the time of Walter Jr.’s military enlistment, he was employed as an “oiler” in the engine room of the SS Belle Isle, Halifax.
-Built in Newcastle-on-Tyne, England, for Newfoundland-Canada Steamships Ltd., the passenger-cargo steamship provided summer service from Montreal to St. Johns, Newfoundland, in summer, and from Halifax to St. Johns in winter.
+Built in Newcastle-on-Tyne, England, for Newfoundland-Canada Steamships Ltd., the passenger-cargo steamship provided service from Montreal to St. Johns, Newfoundland, in summer, and from Halifax to St. Johns in winter.

 On August 17, 1940, Walter Charles Barss enlisted with the Royal Canadian Volunteer Naval Reserve at Halifax.
 He was initially assigned to HMCS Stadacona, the Navy’s Halifax base, where he “completed new entry training” prior to commencing service as an “Engineman.”